holgern/beem/docs/index.rst

 ------------------

-The purpose of *beem* is to simplify development of products and services that use the Steem blockchain.
+The purpose of *beem* is to simplify development of products and services that use the Hive blockchain.
 It comes with

 * its own (bip32-encrypted) wallet
 * RPC interface for the Blockchain backend